coq/coq/doc/sphinx/proof-engine/tactics.rst

    Adds :n:`{+ @term}` to the pool of terms used by :tacn:`congruence`.
 This helps in case you have partially applied constructors in your goal.

-.. exn:: I don’t know how to handle dependent equality
+.. exn:: I don’t know how to handle dependent equality.

   The decision procedure managed to find a proof of the goal or of a discriminable equality but this proof could not be built in Coq because of